Frankie Yankovic: History

 Yankovic hit the national scene when he earned two platinum singles for "Just Because" (1947) and "Blue Skirt Waltz" (1949).
 Others who recorded the Blue Skirt Waltz were the Tunemixers and Guy Lombardo both in 1949, Lawrence Welk (Myron Floren) in 1958, Jim Ed Brown and the Browns in 1960, Hank Thompson in 1962, and Bobby Vinton in 1976.
 Yankovic found a Bohemian Waltz called "Cervenou Sukynku," (written by Vaclav Blaha) or loosely translated, "Red Skirt Waltz."
 Yankovic asked Mitchell Parrish ("Stardust", "Sleighride") to write new lyrics to the melody.
 Parrish changed "red" to "blue".
 Yankovic sold over 2.5 million records and with the Tunemixers version and Guy Lombardo's version, it sold over 4 million records total in 1949.
 It was the second Cleveland-style song to sell over one million recordings.

 Columbia Records initially refused to record "Just Because", because other versions of the song had been around for years without much success; only allowing it when Yankovic said that he would buy the first 10,000 records.
 Yankovic obtained the title of America's Polka King after beating Louis Bashell, Romy Gosz, Harold Loeffelmacher and the Six Fat Dutchmen, Whoopee John Wilfahrt, and Lawrence Duchow in a battle of the bands in Milwaukee at the Milwaukee Arena on June 9, 1948.

+In 1950, he made his Hollywood debut and collaborated with Doris Day as a singer.

 In 1970, a house fire destroyed the gold records for "Just Because" and "Blue Skirt Waltz".

 Yankovic also hosted the television series Polka Time for Buffalo, New York-based WKBW-TV for 26 weeks in 1962.
 He commuted from Cleveland to host each episode, which aired live.
 He also hosted a similar show at WGN-TV Chicago at about the same time.

 He won a Grammy Award in 1986 for his album 70 Years of Hits.
 He was the first winner in the Polka category.
 The NARAS (Grammy) organization dropped the category in 2008.

 He performed with musical comedian and fellow accordionist "Weird Al" Yankovic, although the two are not related.
 Al, who also performs polka music among many other styles, has jokingly hypothesized that he was given accordion lessons as a child because his parents thought that "there should be at least one more accordion-playing Yankovic in the world."
-Al performed accordion on "Who Stole the Kishka?" on one of Frankie's final records, Songs of the Polka King, Vol. 1.
+Al performed accordion and the backing vocal part on "Who Stole the Kishka?" on one of Frankie's final records, Songs of the Polka King, Vol. 1.
 A portion of Frankie's "The Tick Tock Polka" is included in the song "Polka Face" on Weird Al's Alpocalypse; it was used as a lead-in for Weird Al's take on "Tik Tok" by Ke$ha.